irnb/School-Financial-Management-CLI/README.md

 # School-Financial-Management-CLI
-It's a  project for learning
+It's a  project for learning \n
 I've written it in Java

 i used Arraylist , Hashtabel and oop concept in it